Catharanthus lanceus

-Catharanthus lanceus grows as a perennial herb up to 1 m tall.
+Catharanthus lanceus, the lance-leaf periwinkle, grows as a perennial herb up to 1 m tall.
 Its fragrant flowers feature white or cream corolla lobes turning pink, reddish-violet or pink-magenta.
-Vernacular names for the plant include "lance-leaf periwinkle".
 Its habitat is on volcanic or burned soil, hillside rocks and in open woodland on ridges.
 Catharanthus lanceus is found from 750–2000 m altitude.
 The plant is used in local medicinal treatments for toothache, fever and skin diseases, and also as a diuretic.
 The species is endemic to Madagascar.

+Two alkaloids have been isolated from the root: lanceine and vinosidine.